d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-gluon.md

 ## Initializing Model Parameters

-As mentioned in :numref:`sec_softmax`, the output layer of softmax regression is a fully-connected (`Dense`) layer.
+As mentioned in :numref:`sec_softmax`, the output layer of softmax regression is a fully-connected layer.
-Therefore, to implement our model, we just need to add one `Dense` layer with 10 outputs to our `Sequential`.
+Therefore, to implement our model, we just need to add one fully-connected layer with 10 outputs to our `Sequential`.
 Again, here, the `Sequential` is not really necessary, but we might as well form the habit since it will be ubiquitous